Free Case Evaluation

 Injuries and Fatalities in Self-Driving Car Accidents

-Of the 3,979 autonomous vehicle incidents that occurred from 2019 to June 2024, there were 496 injuries and fatalities.
+Of the 5,202 autonomous vehicle incidents that occurred through November 17, 2025, there were 451 injuries and fatalities.
 This includes crashes involving vehicles with ADS and vehicles with ADAS.

 Below is a breakdown of those numbers: